 1st August 2020

 Olaparib is the first in a new type of targeted cancer drug called a PARP inhibitor.
 The drug was developed thanks to pioneering research made possible by people just like you.
-Olaparib has so far been used to treat over 40,000 people with cancer worldwide – and many clinical trials are ongoing to see if olaparib can save the lives of more people with cancer.
+Olaparib has so far been used to treat 75,000 people with cancer worldwide – and many clinical trials are ongoing to see if olaparib can save the lives of more people with cancer.

 What role did we play in the development of olaparib?

 In the mid-90s, Professor Steve Jackson came to Worldwide Cancer Research for funding for a research project.
 At the time, Professor Jackson did not imagine a drug like olaparib would be the end goal of his research.
 He wanted to learn more about the basics of cancer to open new avenues of research that might one day benefit people.
 The key discoveries he made with this research led him to develop the drug we know today as olaparib.